|Nutrition Facts (per serving)|

 The Oreo balls are creamy, yet dense on the inside, and have a nice crunch from the chocolate coating on the outside.
 They’re the perfect little single-serve treat for a party.
-Serve them at a shower, holiday party, or box them up for a homemade gift.
+Serve them at a shower or holiday party, or box them up for a homemade gift.

 1 package of 36 Oreo cookies

-16 ounces white chocolate chips or vanilla candy melts
+16 ounces vanilla candy melts, or white chocolate chips

 Gather the ingredients.